 - Acoma Pueblo - New Mexico.
 This town is located on the summit of flat plateau and has been continuously inhabited for 800 years.

 - Cliff Palace - Colorado.
-Largest cliff dwelling - settlement in North America, built over an cliff overhang circa 1190 and abandoned circa 1300 AD.
+Largest cliff dwelling - settlement in North America, built over an cliff overhang sometimes around 1190 and abandoned around 1300 AD.
 Largest building - Square Tower - has four floors.

 - Picuris Pueblo - New Mexico.
-One of the oldest continuously inhabited settlements in the United States, occupied since circa 750 AD.
+One of the oldest continuously inhabited settlements in the United States, occupied since around 750 AD.

 - Pueblo Bonito - New Mexico.
-The largest of the Great Houses of Chaco culture, built circa 828 - 1126 AD.
+The largest of the Great Houses of Chaco culture, built sometimes around 828 - 1126 AD.
 This megastructure has some 650 - 800 dwellings in it, with up to five floors.

 In spite of comparatively short history of European presence, United States have wide diversity of urban planning monuments.
 Visually most impressive are the downtowns of large modern cities, with numerous skyscrapers.

 - Manhattan - New York.
 The most prominent historical skyscraper district in the world.
 First highrises were built here in the late 19th century.
-Currently the most prominent buildings here are Empire State Building (381 m tall, built in 1931), Chrysler Building (282 m, built in 1930) and many others.
+Currently the most prominent buildings here are Empire State Building (381 m tall, built in 1931), Chrysler Building (282 m, built in 1930) and many others, also the tallest building in the United States - 541 m tall One World Trade Center.

 As the United States developed into a wealthy and influential country during the 20th century, it created many global architectural movements and pioneering architectural landmarks.